-Text by David Campany from the photographic book FloodZone by Anastasia Samoylova.
-Book design by David Campany & Anastasia Samoylova.
+Text by David Campany for the photographic book FloodZone by Anastasia Samoylova.
+Book edited by David Campany & Anastasia Samoylova.
 136 pages; 9.1 x 10.8 × in. / 23.1 x 27.4 cm; 17 black-and-white and 69 color photographs; Four-color process; Clothbound hardcover.
 ISBN 978-3-95829-633-6

-Miami is raising some of its roads and sidewalks, hoping a few inches will be enough, but enough for what?
+Miami is raising some of its roads and sidewalks, hoping a few feet will be enough, but enough for what?
 Enough to keep next season’s tourists from going elsewhere?
 Enough to assure citizens that matters are under control?
 There are serious concerns that the limited fresh water is turning salty.
 Mostly the place carries on, as do most of America’s coastal states, knowing what is coming yet unable, or unwilling, to change.
 Is disaster more easily imaginable than the painful steps that might avert it?
 Yes, is the horrifying answer.
-Disaster will come of us doing nothing, while the painful steps would, will, have to be taken actively, and by us all.
+Disaster will come of us doing nothing, while the painful steps would—will—have to be taken actively, and by us all.
 A poverty of imagination may be our biggest challenge.